razvanilin/umaster-web/README.md

 The above scripts are used for the development at the moment, but a lot of other ideas can be implemented.
 The configuration of the scripts is done in the `scriptsConf.json` file and it will allow easy plug-and-play for your own scripts.

 # Is that even secure?
 I'm still working on improving the security of the app, but yes, it is quite secure.
-The authentication is currently done through Google oauth2 (Facebook soon) and the activity requests are done through sockets which are checked on a central server.
+The authentication is currently done through Google and Facebook oauth2; the activity requests are done through sockets which are checked on a central server.

-There is also a `Pin` feature which will be used to pair the devices.
+There will also be a `Pin` feature which will be used to pair the devices.
 This Pin will not be stored on the server.

 The scripts cannot be written or plugged in remotely through the apps, so nobody can write a script to cause any damage to your PC.
 The plan is to have a repository of scripts that can be selected by the users.